 If the meringue rolling is what’s stopping you from making it though, this cupcake version is a great alternative.

 You just pipe the meringue into a cupcake cup.
 Then pipe the custard into the meringue.
 And off you go.

 Brazo de Mercedes cupcake tips for success

-This is not your typical cupcake though so here are several things to keep in mind:
+Brazo de Mercedes cupcakes are not your typical cupcakes so here are several things to keep in mind:

 - The meringue will initially rise then deflate so keep in mind that whatever you pipe on is what you’ll more or less get.
 So if you want a massive soufflé-like brazo, pipe it high (not too high that it will topple over though).

 - You’d want to leave a slight gap in the middle where the custard can be piped into later.
-You don’t want to poke a hole in the meringue as it will deflate it further.
-So pipe the meringue in a circular, upward motion leaving space in the center for the custard.
+You don’t want to poke too large a hole in the meringue as it will deflate it further.
+So pipe the meringue in a circular, upward motion leaving space in the centre for the custard (check out the video).